NuFi Troubleshooting

 2. Check Your NuFi and Lattice Firmware Versions

-The latest Lattice firmware version can always be found in .
+The latest Lattice firmware version can always be found in this article.
 If you're not on the latest, just go to System Preferences → Software Update.
-If you cannot see an update available here, make sure your Lattice is .
+If you cannot see an update available here, make sure your Lattice is online.

 To update your NuFi extension, right-click on the NuFi icon and select Manage Extension.
 Then enable Developer mode in the top right corner and after that, just click on Update.